Guardrail

 - A deploy record for the relevant release.

-- Enough traffic for the route or edge.
+- Enough traffic for the route.

 How to review one

-- Check the subject route or edge.
+- Check the subject route.

 - Check the deploy and graph diff.